BibhuS/Notes/Python + Machine Learning + Deep Learning/Machine Learning The Complete Reference/2-Data Pre-Processing/ReadMe.md

 - Now it gets complicated for machines to understand texts and process them, rather than numbers, since the models are based on mathematical equations and calculations.
 - We cannot convert all the data from text form to numeric, expect some like categorical data. therefore we have to encode the categorical data,
 - examples of categorical data we may expect in our data-set are Country, Department, Gender and any key which will place Group by Aggregation operation in your problem.
-- LableEncoder ans OneHotEncoder are a classes form Scikit Learn library.Preperocessing which is going to do the task for us, exactly it is going to do above step.
+- LableEncoder ans OneHotEncoder are a classes form Scikit Learn library.Preperocessing which is going to do the task, exactly it is going to do above step.
 - Lable Encoder:
 	- it is mainly used to convert Categorical variables into a sequence of numbers like 0, 1, 2, 3, 4, 5 and etc.. based on the upper limit.
 	- It is important to remember that the index starts from 0 and ends with upper limit.